wp-plugins/local-market-explorer/readme.txt

 == Installation ==

-1. Extract `local-market-explorer.zip` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress admin
-3. Go to Settings => LME Options in the admin area and fill in the necessary API keys
+1. Go to your WordPress admin area, then go to the "Plugins" area, then go to "Add New".
+2. Search for "local market explorer" (sans quotes) in the plugin search box.
+3. Click "Install" on the right, then click "Install" at the top-right in the window that comes up.
+4. Go to the "Settings" -> "Local Market Explorer" area.
+5. Visit each of the API key links and get your API keys.
+After you put in each API key, the data will load for the corresponding modules.

 == Frequently Asked Questions ==